PuyGonzalo/TP-Final-Monitorizacion-Tanque-Oxigeno/README.md

 ## Documentation

-A more on depth documentation can be foud here (Spanish): [Link](https://docs.google.com/document/d/1Rf7b-09SAxiLqB1XF7JrPbkajfKJGvHUhdnzb8Eef8E/edit?usp=sharing)
+A more in depth documentation can be foud here (Spanish): [Link](https://docs.google.com/document/d/1Rf7b-09SAxiLqB1XF7JrPbkajfKJGvHUhdnzb8Eef8E/edit?usp=sharing)

 Also, the code is documented using Doxygen so It's possible to run Doxygen with the `Doxyfile` included in `Doc` folder.